moozer/Plask/Plask/src/pages/2013S/ITT2 System design/01_Introduction.md

-course: Networking
-date: 2013-01-17
+date: 2013-01-23
 author: Morten Bo Nielsen
 email: mon@eal.dk
 sectionname: Introduction
-status: TO BE REVISED

-This course is intended to further the students understanding of networks.
-During the course Wireshark will be used to give the students a tool and an understanding of how data flows and is routed between computers in a network.

-Course duration is 46 lessons is worth 3 ECTS points.
-It is part of the subject area Networking and the compulsory element Networks.
+The course is the continuation of system design in first semester, where the basics of project design and some basic diagrams were introduced.

+This semester we will reiterate on structure system design and present more design tools.

+The course is worth 1½ ECTS.